vo1d-null/Random-Recipe-Generator/README.md

 # Random Recipe Generator
+## Overview

-A simple Angular app that generates and displays random recipes fetched from the Spoonacular API.
+The Random Recipe Generator is an Angular app that generates and displays random recipes fetched from the Spoonacular API.

 ## Table of Contents